Everything You Need to Know About Snake Plant Growth Expectations at Home

 Care and Maintenance of Snake Plants

 As with all plants, care has a big impact on the plant’s growth rate.
 The better care you provide your snake plant, the faster it will grow.
+Pruning can also help to cut back past prime foliage and allow for healthy new growth to come through.

 The number of hours of light a snake plant receives will impact its growth rate.
 As you might expect, more light leads to faster growth.